monikagiemela/fontastique/README.md

 different categories of fonts.
 I used a dataset of 100 types of fonts to train my model.
 Project is implemented in Python with Tensorflow.
 The project is broken down into multiple steps:
-- Generating the dataset of fonts from package
+- Generating training, validation and testing dataset of fonts from the TRDG package
-- Loading and preprocessing the dataset
+- Loading and preprocessing datasets
 - Visualization of samples from the dataset
 - Training the Convolutional Neural Network on a dataset
-- Testing the model on 5500 images showed over 90% accuracy of the final model
+- Testing the model on 5500 images (testing showed over 90% accuracy of the final model)
 - Creating a web application with Flask framework
-- Using the trained model to predict fonts in new images
+- Using the trained model to predict fonts from new images

 ## Dataset Description